eleanor-collier/syncfmri-processing-pipeline/README.md

 # FSL-rest-pipeline-BIDS
 FSL pipeline to preprocess fMRI rest period data and extract ROI time courses.
-Works with BIDS format data. *Follow steps below carefully.*
+Works with BIDS format data.
+Scripts are written in bash. *Follow steps below carefully.*

 BEFORE BEGINNING PIPELINE
 1. Copy this repository to your project's scripts folder on Discovery